jvasile/jellyfin-external-player/README.md

 # jellyfin-external-player

-Intercepts Jellyfin video playback and launches an external player (mpv or VLC) instead of using the web player.
+Intercepts Jellyfin video playback and launches mpv instead of using the web player.

 ## Features

-- Plays media files directly in mpv or VLC
+- Plays media files directly in mpv
 - Resume support - continues from where you left off
 - Progress reporting back to Jellyfin
 - Path mapping for NFS/SMB shares
 - Playlist support for seasons/series
+- Auto-focuses mpv window on Windows

 ## Requirements

 - Go 1.21+
-- mpv or VLC
+- mpv
 - A userscript manager (Tampermonkey, Violentmonkey, etc.)

 ## Building